 In August 2019, Saudi State Security officials offered to release Alhathloul if she recorded a video denying that she had been tortured.
 She refused this offer.

 Freedom Now filed a petition with the UN Working Group on Arbitrary Detention on behalf of Alhathloul in September 2019.
+The Working Group issued an opinion in June 2020 finding that Alhathloul’s imprisonment was a violation of international law and calling for her imediate release.

 In January 2020, eight members of the U.S. House of Representatives nominated Alhathloul for the Nobel Peace Prize.